MnemoSemiotic/Analyzing-Network-Traffic_kdd99/README.md

 -------------------------------

 # What I would like to add
+- Modeling
   - Run the model on the actual test data
   - Train models on the other attack categories
+  - pass in kNN model maybe?
   - Run Combinations on the features
+- Real World
   - Cost matrix for the theoretical ramifications of False Negatives
-- pass in kNN model maybe?
+  - Incorporate data related to computational cost for features derived in real time
+  - Work with current data set of attacks

 <br><br><br><br>
 -------------------------------